 Oyo, B. & Kalema, B.M.
 (2014).
 Massive open online courses for Africa by Africa.
 International Review of Research in Open & Distance Learning, 15(6), 1-13. https://doi.org/10.19173/irrodl.v15i6.1889

-In APA, for the titles of sources, we only capitalize the first word, the first word after a colon, and any proper nouns.
-Okay?
-The first word, the first word after a colon, and any proper nouns.
-Now, you’ll notice here that what I do in this title—I’ve capitalized the first word, then the proper nouns.
-If I happened to have a colon in the title, I would have capitalized the first word after that colon.
+Audio: Let’s look at the title element of a reference entry.
+All titles follow the same capitalization format, which is sentence case.
+This means that we only capitalize the first word, the first word after a colon, and any proper nouns.
+And again, that’s the first word, any proper nouns, and, if I had a colon in this title, I would have capitalized the first word after that colon.

 The other formatting component for titles is whether to include italics or not.
 In general, we italicize titles of sources that are published as their own entity.
 An example of this is a book or a webpage: Those sources stand on their own, not within another source, and so we italicize their titles.

 This particular source is a journal article, so we don’t italicize the title because articles are published with other articles as part of a journal issue.
 Because of this, we don’t need to italicize its title.